ec-europa/toolkit/README.md

-# NextEuropa Toolkit
+# Toolkit

-The NextEuropa Toolkit is a composer package designed to speed up the development of Drupal websites in Drupal 9.
+The Toolkit is a composer package designed to speed up the development of Drupal websites in Drupal 9+.
 Its main core is the robo based build system that builds your development environments, deploy and test your code.

 [![Build Status](https://drone.fpfis.eu/api/badges/ec-europa/toolkit/status.svg)](https://drone.fpfis.eu/ec-europa/toolkit) [![License](https://img.shields.io/badge/License-EUPL%201.1-blue.svg)](LICENSE)